fybrik/fybrik/site/docs/reference/crds.md

-Selector enables to connect the resource to the application Should match the selector of the owner - M4DApplication CRD.
+Selector enables to connect the resource to the application Should match the selector of the owner - FybrikApplication CRD.

 <table>
     <thead>